ExHammer/hammer-plug/README.md

 See the [Hammer documentation page](https://hexdocs.pm/hammer) for more info on Hammer itself.

-See the [Hammer.Plug docs](https://hexdocs.pm/hammer_plug) for more info about this library and how to use it.
+See the [Hammer.Plug docs](https://hexdocs.pm/hammer_plug) for more info about this library and how to use it, specifically the [Hammer.Plug](https://hexdocs.pm/Hammer.Plug.html#content) module.

 ## Installation